enough-jainil/yt-dlp-doc/docs/introduction/purpose-of-the-documentation.md

 ## Key Objectives

+### Inform

-- **Inform:** Provide clear, accurate information about yt-dlp's features, capabilities, and usage.
+Provide clear, accurate information about yt-dlp's features, capabilities, and usage.

+### Guide

-- **Guide:** Offer step-by-step instructions for common tasks and advanced operations.
+Offer step-by-step instructions for common tasks and advanced operations.

+### Troubleshoot

-- **Troubleshoot:** Help users identify and resolve common issues they may encounter.
+Help users identify and resolve common issues they may encounter.

+### Educate

-- **Educate:** Explain complex concepts and underlying principles to enhance user understanding.
+Explain complex concepts and underlying principles to enhance user understanding.

 ## Target Audience

 This documentation is designed to serve:

-- Newcomers to yt-dlp seeking basic usage instructions
+- **Newcomers to yt-dlp** seeking basic usage instructions.
-- Experienced users looking to leverage advanced features
+- **Experienced users** looking to leverage advanced features.
-- Developers interested in extending yt-dlp's functionality
+- **Developers** interested in extending yt-dlp's functionality.
-- System administrators deploying yt-dlp in various environments
+- **System administrators** deploying yt-dlp in various environments.

 ## Structure and Navigation

 The documentation is organized to facilitate easy navigation:

-- Beginner-friendly sections introduce core concepts and basic usage
+- **Beginner-friendly sections** introduce core concepts and basic usage.
-- Advanced topics cover complex features and customization options
+- **Advanced topics** cover complex features and customization options.
-- API reference for developers and power users
+- **API reference** for developers and power users.
-- Frequently Asked Questions (FAQ) address common queries
+- **Frequently Asked Questions (FAQ)** address common queries.

 ## Continuous Improvement

 This documentation is a living resource, updated regularly to reflect:

-- New features and improvements in yt-dlp
+- New features and improvements in yt-dlp.
-- User feedback and commonly requested information
+- User feedback and commonly requested information.
-- Best practices and optimized workflows
+- Best practices and optimized workflows.

 ## Contributing